byu-cpe/ecen520_student/ddr/ip/ip.md

 * "PCB Information"
   * Select "Next"
 * "Design Notes"
-  * Select "Generate"
+  * Select "Generate".
+This will perform the generation process.

-At this point the IP source files have been "generated" and you can start using the IP.
 A new dialog box will open up that will allow you to synthesize the DDR controller IP.
 Click "Skip" to skip this process of running the synthesis tool on this IP (synthesis will be done later as part of your top-level design).
+There is a button in the lower left corner named "User Guide" that provides a link to the IP user guide (this link didn't work for me).
+The public link to this IP is: https://docs.amd.com/r/en-US/ug586_7Series_MIS

 Two additional directories are added to your directory:
 * `mig_7series_0`: This is the main directory for the mig DDR contro9ller
 * `ip_user_files`: This is an empty directory

-There is a button in the lower left corner named "User Guide" that provides a link to the IP user guide.
-This link didn't work for me.
-The public link to this IP is: https://docs.amd.com/r/en-US/ug586_7Series_MIS

 After completing the IP generation process, generate a Tcl script that you can use to recreate your project at a later time.
+This will allow you skip the GUI steps described above when you recreate the IP.
-The following TCL command will generate a file named `make_ip.tcl` that you can run to recreate the IP and avoicd the GUI steps described above:
+The following TCL command will generate a file named `make_ip.tcl` that you can run to recreate the IP and avoid the GUI steps described above:
 `write_project_tcl make_ip.tcl`

 Exit the GUI.